coreinfrastructure/best-practices-badge/background.md

     points of FAIL\]

--   Licensing: Your code does not have per-file licensing \[ +10 points of FAIL \]
+-   Licensing: Your code does not have per-file licensing \[ +10 points of FAIL \].

 Obviously a high score does not always doom a project to fail, nor does a low score guarantee success.
-However, like any metric, it can provide a simple metric to point out potential issues in an OSS project.
+However, it can provide
+a simple metric to point out potential issues in an OSS project.
 It is intentionally designed to produce a numerical score, making it relatively easy to report.

-A updated discussion is here: <http://opensource.com/life/15/7/why-your-open-source-project-failing>
+A updated discussion is here: <http://opensource.com/life/15/7/why-your-open-source-project-failing>.

 ### Internet Success

-The book *Internet Success* by Schweik and English reports a detailed quantitative analysis to determine &#8220;what factors lead some OSS commons to success and others to abandonment?&#8221; \[Schweik2012\]
+The book *Internet Success* by Schweik and English reports a detailed quantitative analysis to answer the question, &#8220;what factors lead some OSS commons to success and others to abandonment?&#8221; \[Schweik2012\]

-Schweik and English examined over 100,000 projects on SourceForge, using data from SourceForge and developer surveys, using quantitative analysis instead of guesswork.
+Schweik and English examined over 100,000 projects on SourceForge, using data from SourceForge and developer surveys, and using quantitative analysis instead of guesswork.
 They use a very simple project lifecycle model: projects begin in initiation, and once the project has made its first software release, it switches to growth.
 They also categorized projects as success, abandonment, or indeterminate.
-Combining these produces 6 categories of project: success initiation (SI); abandonment initiation (AI); success growth (SG); abandonment growth (AG); indeterminant initiation (II); and indeterminant growth (IG).
+Combining these produces six categories of project: success initiation (SI); abandonment initiation (AI); success growth (SG); abandonment growth (AG); indeterminant initiation (II); and indeterminant growth (IG).
 Their operational